 Be prepared to explain excess earnings due to unusual situations.
-An unexpected sale that required extra over time is an example.
+An unexpected sale that required extra overtime is an example.

 On the day before the audit place documents and physical evidence in chronological order.
 Place the audit items in a private comfortable room.
-Arrange for IT hook up so the auditor can review electronic data.
+Arrange for IT hook-up so the auditor can review electronic data.

 During the Audit

 When the auditor arrives be friendly and professional.
-Take the auditor on a housekeeping tour of the office, coffee, photo copying, rest rooms, lunch facilities if on premises.
+Take the auditor on a housekeeping tour of the office, coffee, photocopying, restrooms, lunch facilities if on-premises.

-Designate one or two senior management persons who are totally familiar with the corporate programs, audit procedures, and the materials gathered for the audit, to act as liaison between the company and the auditor.
+Designate one or two senior management persons who are totally familiar with the corporate programs, audit procedures, and the materials gathered for the audit, to act as liaisons between the company and the auditor.

 Auditors may be trying at times with their questioning and interpretations.
 Others may have attitude issues.
 It is also natural to feel threatened by an audit.
 This could lead to unpleasant situations.
 Remember it is the auditor’s responsibility to ascertain that the premiums were properly established based on sound financial data.